-Research Degree Mode of Attendance Standard Period Maximum Period

-PhD, EngD, EdD Full time 36 months 60 months

-Part time 60 months 84 months

-MPhil Full time 24 months 48 months

-Part time 42 months 66 months

-Master's by Research (MRes) Full time 12 months 36 months

-Part time 24 months 48 months
+Degree Mode of Attendance Standard Period Maximum Period First registered BEFORE 2021-22 PhD Full-time 36 months 60 months PhD Part-time 60 months 84 months MPhil (PhD exit award only) Full-time 24 months 48 months MPhil (PhD exit award only) Part-time 42 months 66 months Master's by Research (MRes) Full-time 12 months 36 months Master's by Research (MRes) Part-time 24 months 48 months

-- 14b.12 RDC has the authority to recognise study at the same degree level undertaken elsewhere as counting towards the total period of study, provided that in no case shall the period of registration at the university for any research degree be less than 12 months (full-time) or 24 months (part-time). - 14b.13 Students registered on a PhD, EngD, EdD or MPhil may make an application to RDC for an exceptional period of study less than the standards stipulated in section 14b.11 provided that: - o for full-time students, the total period of study shall not be reduced to less than 24 months (PhD, EngD, EdD) or 12 months (MPhil), or - o for part-time students, the total period of study shall not be reduced to less than 36 months (PhD, EngD, EdD) or 24 months (MPhil).
+- 14b.12 RDC has the authority to recognise study at the same level undertaken in another institution as counting towards the total period of study, provided that it has not previously contributed to an academic award.
+In no case shall the period of registration at the university for any research degree be less than 12 months (full-time) or 24 months (part-time). - 14b.13 Individuals applying for or transferring to a PhD may seek an exception to the standard period of study on the basis of previous study, provided that it has not already contributed to an academic award: - o for full-time students, the total period of study shall not be reduced to less than 24 months (PhD) or 12 months (MPhil), or - o for part-time students, the total period of study shall not be reduced to less than 36 months (PhD) or 24 months (MPhil).